Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Testing Team Takeaways

-Marcus consistently pushed for front-edge confidence and stability; Mia was quickest to flag when depth and height felt oversized; Ethan cared most about how easily he could change positions without fighting the cushions.
+Marcus paid closest attention to front-edge confidence and stability, Mia was quickest to flag when depth and height felt oversized, and Ethan focused on how easily each sofa let him change positions without fighting the cushions.

 Baxter Sofa Comparison Chart